welle/JMetaData/README.md

 ## How to use it ##

-In the class test.java you'll find a comprehensive example of how to use it.
+In the class Examples.java you'll find a comprehensive example of how to use it.

 Javadoc is available in bitbucket source folders.